kids-first/c2m2-submission-process/submission_diff_inquiry/README.md

 # CFDE Quarterly Submissions Analysis

 This subproject contains scripts and Jupyter notebooks designed to facilitate the comparison of changes in raw counts for quarterly CFDE submissions.
+To conduct an analysis with these tools, the data packages for which analysis is desired must be obtained from the [cfde portal](https://app.nih-cfde.org/).

 ## Files: